 The proposed Preferred Impact Development Plan will allow the applicant to fulfill the intended purpose and need of the project and creation of substantial warehouse logistics space within central Ohio that is intended to fulfill the local and regional demand shortages and gaps that have arisen since the beginning of the covid-19 pandemic and associated product shortages/availability.
 The proposed site would allow for substantial supply and last-mile access to meet continued growth trends, while relying on the diverse and skilled local workforce of central Ohio.
-In addition, the proposed relocation and restoration of on-site jurisdictional stream habitat represents a significant opportunity to restore the noted aquatic features to historical pre-impact conditions (prior to rail yard development) that is intended to improve overall water quality and associated stream habitat on-site and within the surrounding area watershed.
+In addition, the proposed relocation, restoration, and creation of onsite jurisdictional stream and wetland habitat represents a significant opportunity to restore the noted aquatic features to historical pre-impact conditions (prior to rail yard development) that is intended to improve overall water quality and associated stream habitat on-site and within the surrounding area watershed.